Gladstone Park - Westmeadows

 AreaSearch assessment of residential development drivers sees a low level of activity in Gladstone Park - Westmeadows, placing the area among the bottom 25% of areas assessed nationally

-The average expected construction cost value for new dwellings is $301,000, aligning with regional trends.
-This year, commercial approvals worth $8.6 million have been registered, indicating limited focus on commercial development.
-Compared to Greater Melbourne, Gladstone Park - Westmeadows records significantly lower building activity, at 82.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
-The new building activity comprises 45.0% detached dwellings and 55.0% attached dwellings, reflecting a trend towards denser development to cater to downsizers, investors, and entry-level buyers.
-This marks a considerable shift from the current housing mix of 89.0% houses.
-With around 545 people per dwelling approval, Gladstone Park - Westmeadows exhibits characteristics of a developed market.
+Relative to Greater Melbourne, Gladstone Park - Westmeadows records markedly lower building activity (82.0% below regional average per person).
+This scarcity of new homes typically strengthens demand and prices for existing properties.
+This is likewise lower than nationally, reflecting market maturity and pointing to possible development constraints.
+New building activity shows 45.0% detached dwellings and 55.0% attached dwellings.
+This trend toward denser development provides accessible entry options and appeals to downsizers, investors, and entry-level buyers.
+This shows a considerable change from the current housing mix (currently 89.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+With around 545 people per dwelling approval, Gladstone Park - Westmeadows shows a developed market.

 Frequently Asked Questions - Development